divineniiquaye/flight-routing/README.md

 ---

-If these offered routes do not fit your needs, you may create your own router matcher and add it to your `router collector`.
-Router is nothing more than an implementation of [RouteMatcherInterface](https://github.com/divineniiquaye/flight-routing/blob/master/src/Interfaces/RouteMatcherInterface.php) with its four methods:
+If these offered route pattern do not fit your needs, you may create your own route matcher and add it to `router`.
+Router is nothing more than an implementation of [RouteMatcherInterface](https://github.com/divineniiquaye/flight-routing/blob/master/src/Interfaces/RouteMatcherInterface.php) with its three methods:

 ```php
 use Flight\Routing\Interfaces\RouteInterface;